takers1124/BFRS_Takers/README.md

 Part 2 - statistical analysis with R

 (8)
+All R code is in file: BFRS_full.R

+General steps:
 Import ASV frequency table and taxonomy table (with functional groups) as CSV files into R.
 Install required packages.
 Rarefy ASV frequency table.